 Which oceanic site (i.e., only sites with numbers located in the ocean basins) has the smallest temperature difference between PETM and modern?

-Now turn off the Modern temperature map and turn on the Projected 2100 map and answer the following questions.
+First, turn OFF the Modern temperature map.
+Next, turn ON the Projected 2100 map and answer the following questions.

 Comparing this to the PETM where there is no general pattern of warming with latitude, does the 2100 projection have a latitudinal pattern?
 Yes or No